fanglaosi/Point-In-Context/README.md

 ## 😃Visualization

 In-context inference demo (part segmentation, denoising, registration).
+Our Point-In-Context is designed to perform various tasks on a given query point cloud, adapting its operations based on different prompt pairs.
+Notably, the PIC has the ability to accurately predict the correct point cloud, even when provided with a clean input point cloud for the denoising task.

 ![in-context_demo](./assets/gifs/in-context_demo.gif)